anmcarrow/anmcarrow.ansible.rsyslog-logstach-clien/README.md

 and enable remote Rsyslog-logging to the  Logstash/ELK service.

 ### Additional info:
-Of course, before the run of this role to your host, you need to configure appropriate Logstash pipline.
+Of course, before the run of this role to your host, you need to configure appropriate Logstash pipeline.

 #### For example: